hmn/siku-integration/README.md

 Integration for https://www.siku.at/produkte/ wifi fans

+### Tested on

-Tested on "SIKU RV 50 W Pro WIFI v1"
+- "SIKU RV 50 W Pro WIFI v1"
+- ?

+The fan is sold under different brands, for instance :

+- SIKU RV
+- DUKA One
+- Oxxify.Smart 50

 ## Installation